adent11/SCARA-Electromagnetic-Arm/README.md

 #### Code (Georgia)
 This week I worked on the beginning of the code starting with creating a basic method for two servos to turn, without the involevement of kinematics.
 The goal for the next week is to incorporate kinematics into the code in order to adjust servo angles based on desired grid coordinates.

+### Week 4
+#### CAD (Alden)
+This week I continued working on the second arm by adding a cylinder for the magnets to slide up and down, which will make their pull stronger and weaker as they get closer and farther from the screws or whatever the arm is picking up.

+### Week 5
+This week I attached a servo to the second arm and designed a spool for the string that will attach to the magnets to raise and lower them.
+I had to move this servo from the bottom to the side of the arm in order to make the arm shorter, which both decreases the leverage, and makes both arms the same length, which makes the inverse kinematic calculations much simpler.

+### Week 6
+This week I created the box that will house the Metro M0 Express and other electrical components.
+I used corner brackets to join the walls to each other since the only part visible on the outside is the heads of a few bolts.

+### Week 7